 Serverless web applications still run on servers, but many aspects of server management are AWS’s (or another cloud provider's) responsibility.
 They also house and manage the servers themselves.
 This allows you to focus on your application code and forget time-killing tasks like provisioning, configuring, and maintaining servers.

-Six things to know before you build your first serverless web app.
+Six things to know before you build your first serverless web application.

 1. Make sure you're ready for serverless